Embodied Lifelong Learning for Task and Motion Planning: Nested Models for Sparse Data

 \section{Nested Models for Sparse Data}

-In our lifelong learning setting, the robot will have to use whatever data it has to make the best predictions possible.
+In our lifelong learning setting, the robot should use whatever data it has to make the best predictions possible.
 To handle the sparse-data setting that inevitably occurs early in the robot's experience, we formulate a solution that nests predictors of different generality.

 In order to train neural generative models as the samplers for our TAMP system, we construct a vector representation of the conditioning variables.
-The sampling distribution for each abstract action $\abstractAction$ is given by $\backward(\actionParameters \mid \state, \controller_{\actionParameters, o}^{\abstractAction})$.
+The sampling distribution for each abstract action $\abstractAction$ is given by $\backward(\actionParameters \mid \state, \controller_{\actionParameters, \object}^{\abstractAction})$.
 We first represent the state $\state$ in terms of the continuous low-level features of the objects involved in the action, $\features_o$, following prior work~\citep{chitnis2022learning}.
 A trivial second step is to train separate models for each form of controller, $\backward_{\controller}$, since different controllers generally have different parameterizations, and so there are no commonalities across their sample distributions.
 However, each such controller may act on objects of different natures in ways that require substantially different parameters: this distinction is encoded in the discrete variable corresponding to the object types $\objectType_o$.

 Thus, we would like the predictions of our model to be specialized to each individual object type.
 For this, we can consider the following two strategies (omitting the $\controller$ subscript for clarity): \begin{enumerate}[leftmargin=*,noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item Learn a single model $\backward(\actionParameters \mid \features_o, \objectType_o)$ using, for example, a one-hot encoding of the types.
 This would enable the learning of a single, shared latent representation of $\features_o$ in the neural net model.
 However, in cases where the amount of data is small, it is more likely to simply overfit. \item Learn a separate, simpler, model $\backward_{\sharedActionIdx}(\actionParameters \mid \features_o)$ for each discrete value $\sharedActionIdx$ of $\objectType_o$.